jonmbake/jonbake.com/blog/_posts/2019-08-17-setting-up-a-personal-matamo-instance.md

   - walkthroughs
 ---

 This site used to use [Google Analytics](http://analytics.google.com) to gather website traffic data.
 However, there was always a level of uncomfort with subjecting my website guests to tracking by Google.
 So, for a while, I removed analytics all together.
 But then I missed the valuable insights that analytics provided in learning what posts guests found useful.
-So, I decided to add analytics back, but in a way more geared towards user privacy.
+In the end I decided to add analytics back, but in a way more geared towards user privacy.
 Matomo fit that bill.

 [Matamo](https://matomo.org/) is a web analytics platform that allows self-hosting an instance; user data is not shared with a third-party like Google.
-I could have my cake (getting insights in which posts user found useful) and eat it too (not expose my website guests to third-party web tracking).
+I could have my cake (getting insights in which posts website guests found useful) and eat it too (not expose my website guests to third-party web tracking).
 Here is how you can easily do the same with your website.
 If you are familiar with _Ansible_ and _Matomo_, you can jump right to the code here: <https://github.com/jonmbake/matomo-ansible>.

 ### Secondary Side Project Benefits

 When doing personal projects, I try to think of ways to get secondary benefits like learning a new language or framework.
-I have always wanted to learn [Ansible](https://docs.ansible.com/ansible/latest/)-- the framework that allows easy, reproducible server provisioning.
+I have always wanted to learn [Ansible](https://docs.ansible.com/ansible/latest/)-- the framework that allows easy, reproducible server provisioning &trade;.
 Setting up a personal _Matomo_ instance would be a great opportunity.

 ### Ansible Basics

 [Ansible](https://docs.ansible.com/ansible/latest/) allows one to provision (e.g. install Apache, MySQL, whatever) one or many servers easily and consistently by running a single command.
 A [playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) [YAML](https://yaml.org/) file describes how to do the provisioning.
 The playbook contains _tasks_ and _roles_. _Tasks_ are commands to run while provision, e.g. `apt-get install apache2`. _Roles_ can be thought of as a way to group _tasks_ that should be run together.

-_Ansible_ includes a [number of modules](https://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html). _Modules_ are "pre-packaged commands".
+_Ansible_ includes a [number of modules](https://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html). _Modules_ are pre-packaged commands.
 So, for example, instead of defining the task:

 ```
 - name: Extract foo.zip to /tmp